Ekkehard-Schulze/precision-temperature-logger/README.md

 6. For other research requirements we provide an alternative firmware, which in addition to TMP117 also supports these sensors:

-	* OneWire (temperature, allows for a larger number of sensors on a muultiple meter long two-conductor cable bus) DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple).
+	* OneWire (temperature, allows for a larger number of sensors on a many meter long two-conductor cable bus) DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple).

 	* BME280 (temperature, humidity, pressure)